|Introduction||Cover Letter Checklist|

 Dear Ms./Mr./Dr. Last Name: (or, Dear Recruiter: if you couldn't get a specific name)

-The opening paragraph introduces you and lets the employer know why you are writing and why you are interested in working at the organization.
-To capture the employer's interest, this paragraph should be specific so that your interest in the organization is expressed clearly.
-This paragraph must also be concise, as you should dedicate relatively more space to your middle paragraphs, which discuss how your qualifications are relevant to the employer and the particular position.
+The opening paragraph introduces you, lets the employer know why you are writing and why you are qualified to work with their organization.
+To capture the employer's interest, this paragraph should be specific and connected to the position description.
+Without a specific position description, do your best to research the skills and capabilities the organization may favor in any candidate (reviewing the "Careers" page of their website or even looking at higher-level positions than which you are qualified for can help with this - as can networking with alumni or connections that may work there).
+This first paragraph must also be concise, as you should dedicate relatively more space to your middle paragraphs, which discuss how your qualifications are relevant to the employer and the particular position.
+It is very important to keep the letter's focus on what you can bring to the employer, not what you'll gain from the experience.

 - Mention how you heard of the organization or of the position.

 - State the proper name of the organization at least once.
-Example: America Online (AOL)
+Example: Systems Global, Inc. (SG)

-- Demonstrate that you know the organization and its mission/values.
-Avoid adjectives and generic descriptions such as "I'd like to work in a challenging environment with opportunity for advancement."
+- Avoid excessive adjectives and/or superlatives, as well as generic statements such as "I'd like to work in a challenging environment with opportunity for advancement," or "It would be my dream to work for your company."
 Make it obvious that you've researched the organization and are familiar with its services.
-If you have a good relationship with current employee(s), mention them.
-If certain aspects of the company impress you let them know!
+If certain aspects of the company impress you, i.e. you recently read a great press release about their newest widget, let them know!

-The middle paragraph(s) are your chance to shine.
-This should make up the bulk of your letter.
-Summarize the aspects of your education, experience, and interests that are germane to the employer and convey your sincere interest in the position.
+Here is your chance to shine.
+This section should make up the bulk of your letter.
+Summarize the aspects of your education, experience, and interests that are germane to the employer's expressed needs (from the job description) and convey your sincere interest in the position.

-- Expand on the information contained in your resume and highlight your qualifications by discussing them in terms of the contributions you can make.
-Do not merely reiterate what is on your resume, but pick several highlights from your background that are particularly relevant to the position.
+- Expand on the information contained in your resume and highlight your qualifications by discussing them in terms of the contributions you've made.
+Do not merely reiterate what is on your resume, but curate information particularly relevant or specific to the position from your past.

 The closing paragraph should pave the way for the interview.
 You may express your interest in an interview (though do not state a specific time or day) or suggest that you will follow-up with a phone call.
 End your letter by thanking the recruiter for his or her time and consideration of your application.